 This exercise blasts your arms and shoulders.
-If you're not quite strong enough for a full bodyweight dip, incorporate a pull-up band for an assisted dip.
+If you're not quite strong enough for a full bodyweight dip, incorporate a resistance band for an assisted dip.

 Loop each end of the resistance band around the dip bar handle on your Pullup & Dip.
 Get into the starting position of your dip with your arms fully extended.
 Place each knee against the resistance band and lower yourself into the dip position.
 Your arms should form a 90-degree angle before you push yourself back up into the starting position.

-The pull-up band makes the bottom portion of the dip easier.
+The resistance band makes the bottom portion of the dip easier.
 As your shoulders and arms get stronger, use weaker and weaker resistance bands until you're able to do a full bodyweight dip.

 3. Human Flag

 The human flag is one of the most effective core-stabilizing workouts and can help you to get a shredded, strong six pack and powerful chest.
 The goal of using resistance bands when learning the human flag is to build the muscles you need to do this workout unsupported.

 First, loop your resistance band around the top of your Pullup & Dip bar.
 The bar should be hung next to a vertical pole, tree or wall rungs if your home gym has them.
 Hook one foot through the hanging end of the band.
 Then, get into the human flag position.

 Grasp the pole or wall runs with a true grip, then focus on pushing out your bottom shoulder while engaging and pulling down your upper shoulder.
 This rotates your body horizontally away from the pole with your chest rotating slightly upwards toward the ceiling.
 Keeping your core and chest strong, use those muscles (not your legs) to lift your legs off the ground so that your body is straight and perpendicular to the wall rungs or pole.

 Hold this position as long as you can.
 The resistance band looped around your foot can help you get into and stay in the human flag position longer.